tederickson/bad-data-batch/README.md

 # Actor And Director Data Integrity
 Some issues found with actors_and_directors.csv:
 * Missing name - 300170," ",director
+* 272 different roles instead of the expected two roles: actor, director

 The database contains 827,505 rows while actors_and_directors.csv contains 844,338 lines.